-Vitamin B For Healthy Brain and Nerves, for Energy and Weight Loss
+Vitamin B Boosts Energy, Helps Maintain Healthy Brain and Nerves, and Promotes Weight Loss

-Vitamin B is the only vitamin that is known to be completely soluble in water which means that it cannot be stored in the body thus we need a daily supply of this vitamin in our diet to be able to function normally.
+Vitamin B, like C, is a type of vitamin that is completely soluble in water which means that it cannot be stored in the body thus we need a daily supply of this vitamin in our diet to be able to function normally.

-Vitamin B is important in carrying out the complex chemical processes that happen in the cells of our body.
+Vitamin B is important in carrying out the many complex chemical processes that take place in the cells of our body.

 The B vitamins are composed of eight distinct vitamins with their unique roles and functions collectively called the vitamin B complex.